DramaShare Ministries

 Father: Maybe not before a meal, k?

-Mother: What are we gong to do with him, Jim?
+Mother: What are we going to do with him, Jim?

 Father: I read that they aren’t accepting nominations for the French Foreign Legion until further notice.